HibaKob/MicroBundleCompute/README.md

 Similarly, the files ``strain__beat%i_Fcc.txt``, ``strain__beat%i_Fcr.txt``, ``strain__beat%i_Frc.txt``, and ``strain__beat%i_Frr.txt`` will have the corresponding component of the deformation gradient stored for each subdomain per beat.
 Again, if a file has dimension ``AA x BB``, this corresponds to ``AA`` subdomains and ``BB`` frames per beat.

 Finally, the ``pillar%i_pillar_force_abs.txt``, ``pillar%i_pillar_force_row.txt``, and ``pillar%i_pillar_force_col.txt`` files will store results corresponding to the mean absolute pillar force, mean pillar force in the row direction, and mean pillar force in the column direction respectively for each pillar.
-The files store timeseries results and have lengths equal to the number of input movie frames.
+The files store timeseries results and have lengths equal to the number of input movie frames when time segmentaion is skipped.
+Alternatively, if time segmentation is implemented, the timeseries results will have a length equal to the number of frames corresponding to the tracked beats (i.e. excluding the first and last beats).

 ### Understanding the visualization results
 For tissue tracking, the outputs of running the visualization codes will be stored in the ``visualizations`` folder.